 By October 2014, the Transition Team was voted-in to carry out the tasks designed to take governance and operational decisions.
 HQ consisted of the legitimized leadership of Alexandre Terrien and myself in Governance and Michael Mayernick, Tahnee Prior and Asia Lindsay in operations.
 This gave us a safe place to lead a democratic process to transition the community.
 Myself and the rest of the HQ team, worked pro-bono for a year to determine a charity application in the UK as the best course of action.

 A big question overshadowed the community, what do we call ourselves?
 For years, the demonym Sandboxer represented the name given to a member who displayed the values of the community.
-In an effort to recover the loss of identity, I emailed Centralway to ask if we could have the brand Sandbox back.
+In an effort to recover the loss of identity, Tia emailed Centralway to ask if we could have the brand Sandbox back.
 With no response, the Transition Team launched a process of branding, by committee, which later we realised required much work to help ‘Sandboxers’ accept.
 The name ‘One Thousand Network’ (Later, Thousand) was voted in with the help of a branding committee in December 2014 - and was launched as the name of the community in January 2015.

 Hubs expanded and a new member application process was on-boarded whilst keeping the community database current by Tahnee.
 The new website was managed by Michael; communication through social media and newsletters were kept lively by Asia.
 The culture had shifted to one of empowering the community members to ignite leadership.
 A global summit in Panama was launched, followed by retreats in every hub to update members with the next steps to launch an application for a charity.

 In October 2015, a vote was cast for 3 trustees and 3 community managers to govern and manage the application of the charity under Thousand Network.
-Having put myself forward to implement our plans, I was voted in as Chair, Guy Cohen as Treasurer and Karen Mok as Secretary (later Guy stepped down and suggested William McQuillan, who kindly accepted); Kathy Qian; Abhineet Kumar; Rebecca Garcia, Annie Hodges, Rhea managed the community operations, Ceraun Loggins in communications.
+Having put myself forward to implement our plans, Tia was voted in as Chair, Guy Cohen as Treasurer and Karen Mok as Secretary (later Guy stepped down and suggested William McQuillan, who kindly accepted); Kathy Qian; Abhineet Kumar; Rebecca Garcia, Annie Hodges, Rhea managed the community operations, Ceraun Loggins in communications.
 HQ launched four new hubs (Bogota, LA, Porto & Nomad) whilst onboarding 45 new Ambassadors and 250 new members and hosting 40 Retreats, 2 Regional Summits (The Americas, Middle East), a Virtual Summit and the largest physical gathering in our history in the jungle of Panama.
 After Panama, we launched and supported members hosting our first Governance Summit, Communications Summit, Sister-Hubs and retreats and Women’s Group.

 Before the Global Summit in Panama in February 2016, Centralway communicated their desire to donate the brand back to the community.
 With the generous legal counsel of Amit Khanna, we worked on a negotiation to receive the Sandbox brand and its assets.
 Given the community’s experience of Centralway, we ensured the return of the heritage to the community was backed by strong legal representation.
 Late November 2016, Centralway and Thousand Network signed a contract for the transfer of these assets.
 In December, we shared this information with the community through townhalls and discussions.
 We launched a ratification vote on Facebook, our primary communication and mobilization platform.
 On January, 2017, we announced that 96% of the community ratified HQ’s decision to bring Sandbox back as the main name of the community.
-I’ve seen through some of the toughest times of our community, and believe this has required patience, strong faith and a view on what we can be.
-This is powerful.
-Sandbox is the place we foster, deepen and channel this power.

 This is an eclectic community of nomads and adventurers, power brokers and politicians, ambitious angels dedicated to creating a world of our design.
 From San Francisco to Singapore you’ll find us rushing through airports we’ve never seen before, crashing on couches we’ve never known before and laughing through dinners with friends we’ve never met before.
 This is Sandbox.
 Home to us is not the building we live in, it’s the people we can’t live without.
 Although the experience is curated and built by all members, it is supported by HQ for its members to move from local impact to global influence.
 This is a family of over 1300 members from over a 100 countries, co-creating community among the next generation of leaders while leveraging their collective intelligence to meet some of the 21st century’s greatest challenges.